 Paradoxes are all around you, aren’t they?
 (Wink, wink.)
 But sometimes, when contradicting ideas team up, they can result in healthier ways to eat.
 The latest contradiction on the nutritional stage is the pegan diet.
 It’s where paleo and vegan meet.

 And the pegan diet could be a great way to jumpstart health benefits.
 But is it possible for the pegan diet be lectin-free?
+Does it include the same foods that a lectin free diet does?

 What’s on the Menu?